RayanWang/Speech_emotion_recognition_BLSTM/README.md

 # Usage

+- Since the function "stFeatureSpeed" in pyAudioAnalysis is default unworkable, you have to modify the code in audioFeatureExtraction.py.
 - You have to prepare at least two different sets of data, one for find the best model and the other for testing.

 Long option | Option | Description